 There is nothing as uncomfortable as hiking in hot weather and having a backpack stick to a clammy back.
-The suspension system on this bag remedies that issues.
+The suspension system on this bag remedies that issue.
 Secondly, while the minimal back contact sounds like it would be less comfortable in terms of weight-bearing, it actually is far healthier for the back.

 The single aluminum stay is centralized and remains attached firmly to the hip belt.
 This allows you to carry the weight of the backpack more comfortably and for longer.

-Rather than having one giant C-curved zipper access to the main compartment, the Lightning 60 has top loading access in the form of a roll top.
+Rather than having one giant C-curved zipper access to the main compartment, the Lightning 60 has top-loading access in the form of a roll top.
 Not only does this make accessing gear much easier but it also offers better weather protection.
-Even the most water-resistant material backpack will fail unless the zipper is protected, since this is the weakest part.
+Even the most water-resistant material backpack will fail unless the zipper is protected since this is the weakest part.

 The rolltop makes it virtually impossible for water to get under the folds and into your gear.
-Since the backpack is also treated with a PU water-repellent coating, rain and snow isn’t going to be much of an issue for most situations.
+Since the backpack is also treated with a PU water-repellent coating, rain and snow aren’t going to be much of an issue for most situations.

 Rather than having traditional mesh pockets, the Lightning has full fabric stretch pockets.
 This includes both the actual body and hip belt pockets.
 The lack of mesh is a great idea as it only adds to the ease of use of this bag.
-It’s frustratingly common for brush to get caught on mesh in backcountry hikes so full fabric panels eliminate this issue.
+It’s frustratingly common for the brush to get caught on mesh in backcountry hikes so full fabric panels eliminate this issue.

-Compress straps located on the sides and front of the backpack are a much appreciated touch.
+Compress straps located on the sides and front of the backpack are a much-appreciated touch.
 Compression straps have two major advantages – stabilization and reduction of size.
 By cinching down these straps you can better stabilize the load you are carrying.

 This prevents gear from moving around inside your back which only works against your movement as you hike.
-As for reduction of size or actual compression, the straps allow you to shrink your bag down to a smaller size if you aren’t carrying enough gear to reach full capacity.
+As for the reduction of size or actual compression, the straps allow you to shrink your bag down to a smaller size if you aren’t carrying enough gear to reach full capacity.
 This makes the backpack more versatile.

 Like every good backpack, the Lightning 60 is hydration compatible.
 There is an inner pocket for the reservoir (sold separately) which can be accessed externally, meaning you won’t have to open your backpack just to get the reservoir out.
 The bag also has ports for the drinking tube.
 Additional features like gear loops for ice tools or poles is a nice touch.

-This backpack is made of a tough ripstop nylon but some backpackers have experienced weakness in the fabric.
+This backpack is made of tough ripstop nylon but some backpackers have experienced weakness in the fabric.
 This usually occurs in two areas – the body of the bag and the compression straps.

-The body of the bag is on par for most backpacks of this type but since Exped naturally had to reduce material thickness to reduce weight, it seems as though packing this bag through very difficult brush or rocky areas that result in scraping can take a toll.
+The body of the bag is on par for most backpacks of this type but since Exped naturally had to reduce the material thickness to reduce weight, it seems as though packing this bag through very difficult brush or rocky areas that result in scraping can take a toll.
 You’ll likely see damage sooner than heavier backpacks.

 Secondly, if you use compression straps very often or are in the habit of really cinching straps down extremely tight, you’ll likely see wear here too.
 This is more of a user error as abusing the straps will of course result in damage, but it’s still something to keep in mind if you tend to do this with other backpacks.